cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 ### Pointer Arithmetic

 Given an array pointer `T*`, how do we access the $i^\text{th}$ element?
-One way is using <abbr title="Allows performing operations like addition and subtraction on pointers, enabling traversal of arrays and dynamic memory by leveraging the underlying memory addresses">**pointer arithmetic**</abbr>, which makes use of two key facts:
+One way is using <abbr title="Allows performing operations like addition and subtraction on pointers, enabling traversal of arrays and dynamic memory by leveraging the underlying memory addresses">**pointer arithmetic**</abbr>.
+Recall that:

 * Every type `T` has a fixed size at compile time.
 * Array allocations (returned by `new[]`) are contiguous in memory.

-The first fact enables the compiler to know precisely how many bytes to allocate to an array of `n` elements of type `T`&mdash;indeed, we can call `sizeof(T)` to get the compile-time size of `T`, so `n * sizeof(T)` is the *minimum* number of bytes a call to `new T[n]` must allocate.
-The second fact, in combination with the first, enables us to access individual elements in arrays.
+The first fact allows the compiler to know precisely how many bytes to allocate to an array of `n` elements of type `T`&mdash;indeed, we can call `sizeof(T)` to get the compile-time size of `T`, so `n * sizeof(T)` is the *minimum* number of bytes a call to `new T[n]` must allocate.
+The second fact, in combination with the first, lets us to know the addresses of individual elements in arrays.
 As the example below demonstrates, adding an integer to a pointer increments that pointers address *in multiples of `sizeof(T)`*:

 ```cpp
 int main() {